grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 Rebuild the newly modified example just like we first built the original example:

-* With solution Greeter.sln open from Visual Studio, Monodevelop (on Linux) or Xamarin Studio (on Mac OS X)
+* With solution Greeter.sln open from Visual Studio, Monodevelop (on Linux) or Xamarin Studio (on OS X)
 * Build the solution

 ### Run!